MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/set-up-B2C-tenant.md

 -->

-### Format reply URLs
+### Reply URLs

 Reply URLs are important as they allow a whitelist of the return domains when your site calls Azure AD B2C to authenticate a user.
 This allows the return of the authenticated user back to the domain from which they are logging in (your site domain).

-In the **Reply URL** box of the **Azure AD B2c - Applications \> New application** screen, you need to add separate lines for both your site domain and, once your environment is provisioned, the Commerce-generated URL.
+In the **Reply URL** box of the **Azure AD B2c - Applications \> New application** screen, you need to add separate lines for both your site domain and (once your environment is provisioned) the Commerce-generated URL.
 These URLs must always use a valid URL format, and must be base URLs only (no trailing forward slashes or paths).
 The string ``/_msdyn365/authresp`` then needs to be appended to the base URLs, as in the following examples.

 	``https://fabrikam.com/_msdyn365/authresp``
 	``https://fabrikam-prod.commerce.dynamics.com/_msdyn365/authresp``